Accommodation in the United Kingdom

 - Purchase the complete Expat Arrivals United Kingdom Guide (PDF)

 The quality and affordability of housing in the United Kingdom varies widely.
-While expats will struggle to find spacious, high-quality accommodation that doesn't break the bank in notoriously expensive London, there are many areas of the UK where people can still find lovely housing at a decent price.
+While expats may struggle to find spacious, high-quality accommodation that doesn't break the bank in notoriously expensive London, there are many areas of the UK where it's much easier to find appropriate housing at a decent price.

 Types of accommodation in the United Kingdom

 Accommodation in the UK is generally in the form of houses – whether freestanding or as rowhouses – and apartments (known as flats).
 All these types of housing are widespread throughout the UK, with flats dominating in the more urban areas.